light-mode-image

 )

-This instance configures the MATTR VII tenant that the SDK will interact with (tenantHost) based on the constants defined in the Constants file.
+This instance configures the MATTR VII tenant that the SDK will interact with (tenantHost) and the Verifier Application the SDK represents (applicationId), based on the constants defined in the Constants file.
+From v6.0.0, the applicationId is supplied here via PlatformConfiguration (it is no longer passed to requestMobileCredentials), and it also drives SDK Tethering.

 5. Add the following code after the Step 2.5: Add MobileCredentialVerifier var comment to create a variable that will hold the mobileCredentialVerifier instance when the SDK is initialized: